Malcolmnixon/GodotXRVmcTracker/README.md

 |-----------|-------------------------------|------------------|
 |  master   | Current development branch    |  Godot 4.3-dev4+ |

+## Usage

+The demo requires a VMC tracker application.
+One that works well is [XR Animator](https://github.com/ButzYung/SystemAnimatorOnline) when configured with an avatar equipped with the full ARKit 52 blendshapes.

 ## Licensing

 Code in this repository is licensed under the MIT license.